devstix/skills-github-pages/_posts/2021-01-31-dragon-will-fly.md

 date: 2024-01-31
 ---

-It came to him,
-in his hour of need.
+It came to him, in his hour of need.
-Protect and defend,
-from his tower of grief.
+Protect and defend,from his tower of grief.

-Let it be known,
+Let it be known, far and wide.
-Far and wide.
-Let it be known,
+Let it be known, our dragon flies.
-Our dragon flies.

-He chose his fate,
-To rid of hate.
+He chose his fate, to rid of hate.
-Rider of Hope,
+Rider of Hope, never too late.
-Never too late.

-Those promised lands,
+Those promised lands, of forgotten times.
-Of forgotten times.
-He sought the truth ,
-To see the good.
+He sought the truth , to see the good.

-This timeless war,
-It goes on and on.
+This timeless war, it goes on and on.
-What we believe ,
+What we believe, he will conceive.
-He will conceive

-Let it be known
+Let it be known, the dragon rides.
-The dragon rides
-With cosmic winds
-To end the fight.
+With cosmic winds, to end the fight.

-Let it be known,
+Let it be known, our dragon flies.
-Our dragon flies
-To turn the tide ,
-Of this endless war.
+To turn the tide, of this endless war.

-Oh let it be known,
+Oh let it be known, that the dragon flies…
-That the dragon flies …